clio-janelia/clio_website/documentation/README.md

 bitwise arithmetic within Google's BigQuery cloud service.
 This tool can be used to try to find multiple examples of a given phenomenon.
-Future research aims 1) to enable some light-weight object prediction based on real-time, interactive training 2) to combine predicted objects with other layers of image segmentation for data mininig and 3D visualization, 3) and to provide programmatic API to do more complex analyses.
+Future research aims 1) to enable some light-weight object prediction based on real-time, interactive training 2) to combine predicted objects with other layers of image segmentation for data mining and 3D visualization, 3) and to provide programmatic API to do more complex analyses.
 Searches can be saved locally.

 ### Napari (TBD)